2013 Preview Theme Week Post 3: Tom Clempson on Supporting The Debut Underdogs Privacy

 An incredibly exciting and life-changing year, but scary all the same, or contact us.

 Now, I’m not saying everyone should go easy on debut authors, because they shouldn’t.
 A debut novel should be reviewed with the same balls-to-the-wall, take-no-prisoners approach as any other book and nobody should feel bad about giving 1 star reviews.
 I know for a fact that there are authors who would prefer to get a mix of ones and fives than a straight run of threes.
 Plus, one thing that everyone should remember (authors included) is that one man’s trash is another man’s treasure – one stinking bad review can be what attracts someone else to that very same book.
 What I’m actually trying to say is, in 2013, let’s give some debut authors a little extra luck.
 When browsing the 2013 list of debuts and trying to choose which one to read next, why not try having a bash at the book with the terrible cover, the one with the bad reviews, the one that screams “meh” at you.
-Push yourself out of your comfort zone, take a risk, live life on the edge… hell, you could even try reading it on a Thursday whilst balancing twigs on your ears.
+Push yourself out of your comfort zone, take a risk, live life on the edge… hell, you could even try reading it on a Thursday whilst balancing twigs on your ears – all the better for forming a trust.

 In 2013 let’s support the debut underdogs.Guest Post: Joe Craig on Words, Death and Dilemmas.
 Let’s get to business!